MontiCore/EmbeddedMontiArc/example_caffe2/README.md

 ./build/src/cpp/DigitCalculator ./test_img/3.jpg
 ```

 You can try different images from the provided `/test_img` directory or even create your own images for testing.
-Note that the application program DigitClassifier will automatically rescale the given input image to the size 28x28.
+Note that the application program DigitCalculator will automatically rescale the given input image to the size 28x28.

 ## Troubleshooting Help